Healthcare in the UK

 Advice from pharmacists is free but unless you are exempt you will have to pay a charge for prescriptions.
 In Wales and Scotland, however, prescription charges have been abolished.

-NHS 111 is a telephone and online service giving advice on health issues.
-It can help you to decide if you need to see a doctor and give you advice about staying healthy.
+NHS 111 is a telephone and online service providing advice on health issues.
+It can help you to decide if you need to see a doctor and it can advise you on staying healthy.

 The website also has information on various health issues in several different languages, including Arabic, Bengali, French, Gujarati, Korean, Polish, Portuguese, Punjabi, Somali, Spanish, Turkish and Urdu.

 Secondary care is usually provided by NHS Foundation Trusts.
-These control secondary care facilities, including:
+These are controlled secondary care facilities, including:

 - mental health care services